mdevilliers/take-home/readme.md

 Change directory to GOPATH/srcgithub.com/mdevilliers/take-home

-Run the ci script - remember and set the execute flag if on linux
+Run the ci script - remember to set the execute flag if on linux

 ```
 build\ci.sh